 Although methadone is safe (doctors have prescribed it for many years now), some people may have adverse reactions to it.
 So, keep a lookout for these side effects of methadone and react promptly if you notice them.

-Without treatment, those who have an addiction to opioid has a 90% chance for relapse.
+Without treatment, those who have an addiction to opioid has a 90 percent chance of relapse.
 Medication, such as methadone pills, cut this rate by half.
 However, methadone patients need to continue their medication as directed, or they also run the risk of relapsing.

 If you’re ready to talk about your opiate addiction or know someone who needs intervention, don’t wait until it’s too late to get help.
-You should also check out our blog to find out more about methadone treatment.
+You should also check out our methadone blogs to find out more about methadone treatment.